 The good news about modern preventive dental care is that you can largely avoid the most common and destructive dental health issues, like cavities and gum disease.
-Your dentist can even detect less obvious threats to your smile, like bruxism and TMJ disorder, and treat them before you experience tooth wear or damage.
 However, even the most advanced dental care can’t always help you prevent an emergency situation.
 If your tooth is significantly damaged, compromised, or knocked out of its socket, then schedule an emergency dental visit, and take these steps to prevent more extensive damage.

 A fractured tooth